KonstantinaStrantzali/first-milestone-project/README.md

 &#9745;I want to present potential costumers information about the spa center so that they understand what facilities and services are available there.

 * A facilities page is made to show the potential costumers the facilities can be visit on spa and read a short description for them underneath.
 Furthermore they can check facilities' availability by clicking the corresponding button.[View screenshot here](md.images/facilities-screenshot.png)

 * A services page is made to present a detailed description of the treatments are offered.
 [View screenshot here](md.images/services-description-screenshot.png)

 <br>
 &#9745;I want the potential costumers to be able to book spa treatments easily.

 * The costumers can easily book a spa treatment by clicking the button below the product they like.
 [View screenshot here](md.images/booking-form-screenshot.png)
 <br>
 &#9745; I want the potential costumers to be able to find where the spa center is located, its opening hours, packages and their respective prices.

-* Οn each page's footer consistently displayed the opening hours information and the location of the spa by providing the address written and a Google maps *<iframe>* [View screenshot here](md.images/opening-hours-screenshot.png)
+* Οn each page's footer consistently displayed the opening hours information and the location of the spa by providing the address written and a Google maps *<iframe>* [View screenshot here](md.images/footer-contact-details.png)

 * On services page the new costumer can see the treatments' prices right below the treatments' titles.
 [View screenshot here](md.images/services-description-screenshot.png)

 <br>
-&#9745; want to make sure that the potential clients will be able to contact with the spa centre and easily using the contact form.
+&#9745; I want to make sure that the potential clients will be able to contact with the spa centre and easily using the contact form.

 * The contact page includes a contact form that the potential costumer can use to contact with the spa center and submit an enquiry.[View screenshot here](md.images/contact-form-screenshot.png)